usernamenumber/edx-platform/docs/en_us/course_authors/source/releasing_course/beta_testing.rst

 As they work, beta testers log issues and questions for the course team.

-**Note**: Beta testers can make discussion posts and wiki contributions.
+.. note:: Beta testers can make discussion posts and wiki contributions.
 You may want to ask your testers not to make posts or contributions about unreleased courseware, and alert your discussion administration team to watch for posts from the beta testers.

 .. _How_Testers_See_Course: